 Getting care for symptoms and side effects

 ALL and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
+In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and the side effects of treatment.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the leukemia returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence .

-Treatment for recurrent ALL depends on the length of the remission and is usually given in cycles for two to three years.
+Treatment for recurrent ALL depends on the length of the remission and is usually given in cycles for 2 to 3 years.
 If a recurrence occurs after a long remission, the leukemia may respond again to the original treatment.
 If the remission was short, then other drugs are used, often in the form of new drugs being tested in clinical trials.
 An ALLO stem cell transplant is generally recommended for patients whose leukemia has come back after a second remission is achieved.
-The drug clofarabine (Clolar) may be used for patients between ages 1 and 21 who have relapsed or refractory ALL after already receiving at least two types of chemotherapy.
+The drug clofarabine (Clolar) may be used for patients between ages 1 and 21 who have recurrent or refractory ALL after already receiving at least 2 types of chemotherapy.
+Liposomal vincristine (Marqibo) may also be an option.
 Supportive care will also be important to help relieve symptoms and side effects.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .